Position

 • Create and curate content that resonates with the community, including blog posts, social media updates, and newsletters.

-• Monitor and respond to community feedback, inquiries, and issues in a timely and professional manner.
+• Monitor and respond to community interactions, including comments, messages, and posts, ensuring a positive and supportive environment.

 • Collaborate with cross-functional teams to align community initiatives with overall business goals.